 How much does it cost?
 Is financial aid available?

 Financial aid is available to those who qualify.
 Click here for more information about qualification, the application process, and potential employer tuition reimbursement.
-To discuss tuition rates and various payment options, please Request More Information or call 877-308-9945 to speak with an Admissions Advisor right away.
+To discuss tuition rates and various payment options, please Request More Information or call 877-308-9945 to speak with an admissions representative right away.

 Do I need to reside in the United States to complete this program?